Fanfare Ciocărlia

 Fanfare Ciocărlia is a twelve-piece Romani Balkan brass band from the northeastern Romanian village of Zece Prăjini.
 They are known for their fast, high-energy music with complex rhythms and high-speed staccato clarinet, saxophone, and trumpet solos.

 Fanfare Ciocărlia's music includes traditional Romanian, Romani, and Eastern European folk pieces, as well as arrangements of Western songs, including "Born to Be Wild", "James Bond Theme", "Caravan", and "Summertime".
 The band performed at the 2012 Nobel Peace Prize ceremony in Oslo, Norway.
 They are featured on the soundtrack of Borat Subsequent Moviefilm, released in 2020.
 The band's version of "Moliendo Café" is used as the theme of the 2024 animated series Creature Commandos.

 History

 Origins

 Fanfare Ciocărlia, a twelve-member brass band, originate from Zece Prăjini, a village located in Western Moldavia, northeastern Romania.
 The village is entirely populated by Romani families.
 Traditionally, most men in the village work either as subsistence farmers or at factories in nearby towns.
 Playing an instrument is a family tradition, and while the village is noted locally for its brass musicians, none consider themselves to be professionals.

 The group's instruments include trumpets, tenor and baritone horns, tubas, clarinets, saxophones, bass drum, and various percussion instruments.
 Their song lyrics are usually in either Romani or Romanian.
-Their musical style stems primarily from the traditions of Romani and Romanian folk dance music, but they also borrow freely from Turkish, Bulgarian, Serbian, and Macedonian musical styles, and they incorporate a number of tunes gleaned from international radio, Hollywood, and Bollywood into their repertoire.
+Their musical style stems primarily from the traditions of Romani and Romanian folk dance music, but they also borrow freely from Turkish, Bulgarian, Serbian, and North Macedonian musical styles, and they incorporate a number of tunes gleaned from international radio, Hollywood, and Bollywood into their repertoire.